Stimulus checks: 9 million people have until November 17 to claim payments

 The IRS said it began mailing the letters in mid-October to reach millions of people who haven't claimed benefits such as stimulus checks, the expanded Child Tax Credit and the Earned Income Tax Credit.

-People who are eligible must file a tax form by Thursday, November 17 to claim the money, the IRS said.
+People who are eligible must file a tax form by end of day on Thursday, November 17 to claim the money, the IRS said.
+The filing site will remain open until midnight E.T. on Thursday, but will be closed at 12:01 a.m.
+ET on Friday, November 18.

 In disbursing billions of dollars in stimulus payments to help keep households financially afloat during the pandemic, the IRS relied on tax returns to determine eligibility as well as where to send the payments, as tax returns include bank account information or home addresses for mailing the checks.
 But about 9 million Americans have yet to claim the funds because they didn't file a 2021 tax return, according to the agency.